Azure-Samples/netappfiles-powershell-smb-script-sample/README.md

 # How to run the PowerShell script

-1. Clone it locally
+1. Clone the script locally:
     ```powershell
     git clone https://github.com/Azure-Samples/netappfiles-powershell-nfs-sdk-sample.git
     ```

-1. Modes: There are two options to run the script
+1. Modes: There are two options to run the script:

 	Basic mode - Single script create Azure NetApp files with no validation.
 	 * Change folder to **netappfiles-powershell-nfs-sdk-sample\src\Basic**